 When to Contact a Health Professional

-If you have high blood pressure, you will have regularly scheduled appointments with your doctor.
+If you have high blood pressure, you will have regular checkups with your health care provider.

-Call your health care provider right away if home monitoring shows that your blood pressure remains high or you have any of the following symptoms:
+Call your health care provider right away if home monitoring shows that your blood pressure is still high.

 Prevention of High blood pressure